 3. The Pediatrician Encourages Small, Frequent, Responsive Feedings

 Nothing dooms a mother to low milk supply as surely as long spaces between breastfeedings/pumpings.
-The average woman will need to empty her breasts (via pumping or breastfeeding) at least 8 times per day to maintain a full milk supply until her baby is well established on solid foods (usually around 9 months).3, 4 Many pediatricians are unaware that this is necessary beyond the newborn weeks and will give mothers the impression their babies are nursing too often or should be sleeping through the night.
+The average woman will need to empty her breasts (via pumping or breastfeeding) around 7-10 times to maintain a full milk supply until her baby is well established on solid foods (usually around 9 months).3, 4 Many pediatricians are unaware that this is necessary beyond the newborn weeks and will give mothers the impression their babies are nursing too often or should be sleeping through the night.
 In fact, most breastfed babies need at least one nightfeeding in order to grow well and for mothers to maintain milk supply.
 Often, if baby starts sleeping through the night it is still necessary to pump once at night or wake baby for one nightfeeding - otherwise mother's milk supply will gradually diminish.
 Breastfeeding-knowledgable pediatricians understand milk supply is driven by frequent breast-emptying and encourage mothers to respond to their baby's "feeding cues."
 A breastfed baby's frequent feeding pattern also translates into small bottlefeedings.
 Breastfed babies average 27oz of breastmilk per day, and this quantity does not change between months 1-9 (after 9 months it gradually decreases).3 Simply divide 27oz by baby's average daily number of feedings and you'll have the correct bottle quantity.
 Example: 27oz ÷ 8 feedings = 3.3oz per feed.
 Pediatricians can reassure pumping mothers that 3-4oz bottles are normal and healthy, unlike the 5-8oz bottles that formula-fed babies often consume.
 Which brings us to the next point...

 2. The Pediatrician Uses the World Health Organization Growth Chart

 Breastfed babies grow differently than formula-fed babies, and a breastfeeding-knowledgable pediatrician will be prepared for this.
 At first, formula-fed babies grow at a slower rate than breastfed babies until around 4 months, when they begin to put on weight faster than breastfed babies for the remainder of their lives.
 Unlike breastfed babies who tend to thin out over time, formula-fed babies tend to retain their "baby fat" - increasing their risk for childhood obesity.
 Unfortunately, many pediatricians use growth charts made by the Center for Disease Control (CDC) that were based on formula-fed babies growth patterns.
-In recent years the CDC has recognized this problem and now recommends using the World Health Organization's (WHO) growth charts for children under 2 years, not CDC charts.
+Several years ago the CDC recognized this problem and now recommends using the World Health Organization's (WHO) growth charts for children under 2 years, not CDC charts.
 (How often does an organization recommend against their own material?!)
 According to the CDC, "Breastfeeding is the recommended standard for infant feeding.
 The WHO charts reflect growth patterns among children who were predominantly breastfed for at least 4 months and still breastfeeding at 12 months.
 The WHO standards provide a better description of physiological growth in infancy."5 If the faulty CDC charts are used, pediatricians may not be alerted to a slowly growing infant under four months, and may have unwarranted concern about a breastfed baby's slower growth during the second half of the year.
 For example at 2 months a boy who weighs 11lbs 10oz is 50% on the CDC chart but is 33% on the WHO chart.
 The opposite happens later.
 A baby boy who at 9 months weighs 19lbs 10oz is 35% on the CDC chart but is 50% on the WHO chart.
 Ask your pediatrician which chart they use for children under 2 years of age.
 (Click here to learn more about infant growth.)

 - If There's a Problem, the Pediatrician Refers You to a Lactation Consultant